Main content | back to top

 - At least 12 months from the date of the final outcome of your previous application, if you were successful up to an interview.

-- Two years from the date of the final outcome of your previous application, if you were invited to a Shell Recruitment Day.
+- Three years from the date of the final outcome of your previous application, if you were invited to a Shell Recruitment Day.

 We advise this to enable you to have a better chance of being successful the second time round.
 The additional time will allow you to demonstrate that you have developed yourself further and have gained additional experience and/or qualifications.